W1chik2nd/comp2850-hci-starter/assessment/submission-template.md

 ## Privacy & Ethics Statement

-- [ ] I confirm all participant data is anonymous (session IDs use P1_xxxx format, not real names)
+- [√] I confirm all participant data is anonymous (session IDs use P1_xxxx format, not real names)
-- [ ] I confirm all screenshots are cropped/blurred to remove PII (no names, emails, student IDs visible)
+- [√] I confirm all screenshots are cropped/blurred to remove PII (no names, emails, student IDs visible)
-- [ ] I confirm all participants gave informed consent
+- [√] I confirm all participants gave informed consent
-- [ ] I confirm this work is my own (AI tools used for code assistance are cited below)
+- [√] I confirm this work is my own (AI tools used for code assistance are cited below)

 **AI tools used** (if any): [e.g., "Copilot for route handler boilerplate (lines 45-67 in diffs)"]
+    Use ChatGPT for data organization and calculation
 ---

 ## 1. Protocol & Tasks